 Lab assistants are expected to follow strict lab procedures, safety protocols (such as when handling hazardous materials), and show care and compassion when working directly with patients.

-Graduates of lab assistant programs are prepared to find work in a range of settings, including:
+Graduates of lab assistant programs are qualified to work in various health care settings, including:

 - community clinics

 Like every career, medical lab work comes with ups and downs.
 These are some of the most common challenges reported by real lab assistants.